 How to Build a UML Class Diagram with draw.io

 Creating UML diagrams can feel complicated at first.
-However, I will show you how easy it is to build a UML Class diagram with draw.io.
-Step by step, I’ll guide you clearly through each part.
-Thus, you’ll quickly see what you need to review closely and what you can simply skim over.
+However, I show how easy it is to build a UML Class diagram with draw.io.
+Step by step, I guide you through the key parts.
+As a result, you quickly see which details need close review and which parts you can understand at a glance.

 What is draw.io?